zacscodingclub/zacscodingclub.github.io/_posts/2016-08-25-rails-angular-app-part-1.md

 title: "Building an Angular Application on a Rails Backend: Part 1"
 ---

-This is the first of a multi-part series about the insights I gained while building my first AngularJS application using Ruby on Rails in the backend.
+This is the first of a three part series about the insights I gained while building my first AngularJS application using Ruby on Rails in the backend.
+This particular post is about the Rails back end and retrieving JSON data.
 There are almost certainly better ways to do some of these things, but this is how I did it and what I learned.

 <hr>